ulysseLeclanche/EDAMannot/README.md

 # EDAMannot

-EDAMannot is a command-line toolbox leveraging the **ShareFAIR-KG** knowledge graph.
-It provides processing, metrics, and visualization features based on the **EDAM ontology**.
+EDAMannot is a command-line toolbox leveraging the **ShareFAIR-KG** knowledge graph from the [ShareFAIR Knowledge Base](https://zenodo.org/records/17737888).
+It provides processing, metrics, and visualization features based on the [**EDAM ontology**](https://edamontology.org/page).
 The toolbox is particularly useful for EDAM annotations of tools registered in the [bio.tools registry](https://bio.tools/).
 This knowledge base and toolbox are supported by the [ShareFAIR](https://projet.liris.cnrs.fr/sharefair/) project WP2.